 Don’t let the crazy calorie consumption of next weekend’s Super Bowl parties derail your New Year’s resolution to eat healthier!
-These Sriracha Chicken Potato Skins will have you dancing in the end zone with their bold spicy flavor, vibrant colors, tantalizing textures, and calories to spare!
-It took me a week in the kitchen to achieve a convincing replica of the undeniably popular and ubiquitous tangy, spicy Buffalo chicken flavors that sports fans and party goers crave without frying and tossing in the hot sauce spiked melted butter that makes Buffalo wings so finger-lickin’ good.
+These lower calorie Sriracha Chicken Potato Skins will have you dancing in the end zone with their bold spicy flavor, vibrant colors, tantalizing textures, and calories to spare!
+It took me a week in the kitchen to achieve a convincing replica of the undeniably popular and ubiquitous tangy, spicy Buffalo chicken flavors that sports fans and party-goers crave without frying and tossing in the hot sauce spiked melted butter that makes Buffalo wings so finger-lickin’ good.
 You’re gonna love it!

 Sure, practically any restaurant that serves beer usually has fiery wings or a derivative on the menu and there are dozens of versions of Slow Cooker Buffalo Chicken sliders and sandwich recipes circulating on Pinterest and the blogosphere, but why waste so many calories on a few wings?
 Deep-fried Buffalo chicken wings are the ultimate beer food – simmered in butter and hot sauce to pack a kick, they’re a savory sensation when washed down with an icy cold beer to banish the burn, but you might feel like kicking yourself the day after.
 Naturally, it doesn’t hurt to include Buffalo chicken wings in your diet on occasion, but why not have a recipe that allows you to guiltlessly indulge?